SA9102/Book-Logger/README.md

 [View this project on Render.](https://book-logger.onrender.com)

-:warning: Please note that due to the limits of Render's free tier, please allow at least a minute for the application to spin up (after 15 minutes of inactivity).
+:warning: Due to the limits of Render's free tier, please allow for at least a minute for the application to spin up (after 15 minutes of inactivity).

 ## :bulb: Information